 General-In connection with the ownership and operation of real estate properties, we have certain obligations for the payment of tenant improvement allowances and lease commissions in connection with new leases and renewals.
-CIM Commercial had a total of \$4,543,000 in future obligations under leases to fund tenant improvements and other future construction obligations at June 30, 2020.
-At June 30, 2020, \$2,814,000 was funded to reserve accounts included in restricted cash on our consolidated balance sheet for these tenant improvement obligations in connection with the mortgage loan agreement entered into in June 2016.
+CIM Commercial had a total of \$4,375,000 in future obligations under leases to fund tenant improvements and other future construction obligations as of September 30, 2020.
+As of September 30, 2020, \$2,815,000 was funded to reserve accounts included in restricted cash on our consolidated balance sheet for these tenant improvement obligations in connection with the mortgage loan agreement entered into in June 2016.